StanlyRod/lifx-library/README.md

 ## Lifx-Library

-C# .NET Library to control the Lifx smart LED bulbs over the cloud
+C# .NET Standard Library to control the Lifx smart LED bulbs over the cloud

 ## Use